makodevsupport/Task-Management-System/TMS-FE/README.md

 To install all the necessary npm packages.

-### `Changes in .env file`
+### `Add .env file`

-Before running the application, add the necessary backend endpoint in the .env file with the following line:
+Before running the application, create an .env file in the root folder where package.json is located.
+Add the necessary backend endpoint to the .env file with the following line:

 `REACT_APP_API_URL="YOUR_ENDPOINT"` Replace YOUR_ENDPOINT with your actual backend URL.